nea/vertx-mod-cassandra-persistor/README.md

 `statement` A Cassandra Query Language version 3 (CQL3) compliant query that is channeled through to the driver and Cassandra. *Note: Do not forget the keyspace, even if configured, as the raw statements are not altered in any way!*

 #### Return
-The `raw` action returns a `JsonArray` of `JsonObject`s in the format `key:value` (if any resultset given). *Note: Value types are not fully interpreted but generally covered as numbers, strings or collections!*
+The `raw` action returns a `JsonArray` of `JsonObject`s in the format `columnName:columnValue` (if any result is given). *Note: Value types are not fully interpreted but generally covered as numbers, strings or collections!*

 # Personal Note
 *I don't know if this is very useful or already developed and published by others but I used it in private to test some ideas around Vert.x and Cassandra.
-As I was not able to find something similar to my idea I created this project.
-I hope this can be useful to you.*
+As I was not able to find something similar very quickly I created this project.
+I hope this can be useful to you... with all its Bugs and Issues ;)*

   [1]: http://vertx.io
   [2]: http://cassandra.apache.org/